a4refillpad/Xiaomi/README.md

 Xiaomi Zigbee Outlet
 <p align="center">
+  <b>We personally do not recommend the outlets as they appear to make my system less stable.
+However, other people do not seem to report this.<b>
   <img src="/images/outlet.jpg" width="200"/>
 </p>

-The devices are difficult to get paired initially.
-Plenty of information https://community.smartthings.com/t/original-aqara-xiaomi-zigbee-sensors-contact-temp-motion-button-outlet-leak-etc/113253/1

-<b>Great devices but I personally do not recommend the outlets as they appear to make my system less stable.
-However, other people do not seem to report this.<b>